Average Bateman--Horn for Kummer polynomials: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Tim Browning and Efthymios Sofos for useful conversations, and to Professor Colliot-Th{\'e}l{\`e}ne for his interest in our work.
-Francesca Balestrieri is supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant 840684.
+The authors are grateful to Tim Browning and Efthymios Sofos for useful conversations, and to Jean-Louis Colliot-Th{\'e}l{\`e}ne for his interest in our work.
+They are also indebted to the anonymous referees and Ben Green for the useful feedback and for pointing out some oversights in previous versions of this work.
+During part of this work, Francesca Balestrieri was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant 840684.
 During part of this work, Nick Rome was supported by EPSRC Studentship EP/N509619/1 179379.